-In a mergers and acquisition (M&A) transaction, parties extensively negotiate the warranties and indemnities.
-The purpose of these clauses is to reduce the buyer’s risk by providing the buyer with warranties about the company’s overall status (e.g. its profitability, assets and liabilities).
-Indemnities protect the buyer from specific risks, for instance, those related to a particular business risk or event.
+If you are undertaking the process of acquiring the ownership of another business, you will go through a mergers and acquisition (M&A) transaction.
+In this transaction, you will negotiate the warranties and indemnities of the contract.
+The purpose of these clauses is to reduce your risk by providing warranties about the company’s overall status.
 It’s important to understand the key differences between warranties and indemnities regarding a sale and purchase of shares or assets of a company.
-We discuss these differences below.
+This article will explain what warranties and indemnities are so that you are informed in your business choices.

 What is a Warranty?

-Warranties are contractual assurances from the seller to the buyer about the company (or business), and include:
+Warranties are assurances within the contract from the seller of the business to the buyer.
+The warranties layout information about the company, including:

 - who owns the company before the sale;